-Performance Evaluation Panels have initially been established for the assessment of performance of the Municipal Manager as well as Managers directly accountable to the Municipal Manager per Council Resolution 4120 of 10 October 2006.
-The Performance Evaluation Panels were reaffirmed over time and subsequently again on 14 September 2016, by Council Resolution 11062.
-It is incumbent to note that Clr S G Mkhize (Former Deputy Mayor) has been replaced on 20 April 2018 by Cllr K D Sibiya.
+Performance Evaluation Panels have initially been established for the assessment of performance of the Municipal Manager as well as Managers directly accountable to the Municipal Manager per Council Resolution on 7 March 2017, by Council Resolution 111367, Item on RPT 161834 for the

+2017/2017 financial year.
 Performance Assessment Panels for the assessment of Section 57 employees were established as follows:

-- A) For purposes of evaluating the annual performance of the Municipal Manager (section 54A), an Evaluation Panel constituting of the following persons was established - - (i) Executive Mayor or Mayor; - (ii) Chairperson of the Performance Audit Committee; - (iii) Member of the Mayoral or Executive Committee or in respect of a plenary type Municipality, another member of Council; - (iv) Mayor and/or Municipal Manager from another Municipality; and - (v) Member of a Ward Committee as nominated by the Executive Mayor or Mayor."
+For purposes of evaluating the annual performance of the municipal manager (section 54A), an evaluation panel constituting of the following persons was established -

+- (i) Executive Mayor or Mayor; - (ii) Chairperson of the Performance Audit Committee; - (iii) Member of the Mayoral or Executive Committee or in respect of a plenary type Municipality, another member of Council; - (iv) Mayor and/or Municipal Manager from another Municipality; and - (v) Member of a Ward Committee as nominated by the Executive Mayor or Mayor."

-Clr M G Mhlongo Mayor/Chairperson
+Cllr M G Mhlongo Mayor/Chairperson

-Cllr K D Sibiya Member of the Executive Committee
+Cllr KD Sibiya Member of the Executive Committee

-Dr M J Ndlovu Chairperson of the Performance Audit Committee
+Ms. M J Ndlovu Chairperson of the Performance Audit Committee

-Clr S W Mgenge Mayor from another Municipality (uMfolozi)
+Cllr S W Mgenge Mayor from another Municipality (uMfolozi)

-Mr E S Luthuli Ward Committee member
+Mr. E S Luthuli Ward Committee member

-- B) For purposes of evaluating the annual performance of Managers directly accountable to the Municipal Manager, an Evaluation Panel constituted of the following persons was established: - (i) Municipal Manager; - (ii) Chairperson of the Performance Audit Committee or the Audit Committee in the absence of a Performance Audit Committee;
+For purposes of evaluating the annual performance of managers directly accountable to the Municipal Manager, an Evaluation Panel constituted of the following persons was established:

-- (iii) Member of the Mayoral or Executive Committee or in respect of a plenary type Municipality, another member of Council; and - (iv) Municipal Manager from another Municipality."
+- (i) Municipal Manager; - (ii) Chairperson of the Performance Audit Committee or the Audit Committee in the absence of a Performance Audit Committee; - (iii) Member of the Mayoral or Executive Committee or in respect of a plenary type Municipality, another member of Council; and - (iv) Municipal Manager from another Municipality."

-Dr N J Sibeko Chairperson
+Dr. N J Sibeko Chairperson

-Cllr K D Sibiya Member of the Executive Committee
+Cllr KD Sibiya Member of the Executive Committee

-Dr M J Ndlovu Chairperson of the Performance Audit Committee
+Ms. M J Ndlovu Chairperson of the Performance Audit Committee

-Mr K E Gamede Municipal Manager from another Municipality (uMfolozi)
+Mr. K E Gamede Municipal Manager from another Municipality (uMfolozi)

-Performance Evaluation sessions are conducted quarterly.
+Performance Evaluation sessions are conducted at the end of each quarter.
 The first and the third quarter assessment are informal assessments.
-Formal assessments are conducted for the Second and Fourth quarter.
-The final (fourth) and formal performance evaluation sessions of the Municipal Manager and Managers Directly accountable to the Municipal Manager covering the 2018/2019 financial year will be performed once the Auditing of the Interim Annual Financial Statements and the Predetermined Objective has been finalised by the Auditor General.
+Formal assessments are conducted on the Second and Fourth quarter.
+The final(Fourth) and formal performance evaluation sessions of the Municipal Manager and Managers Directly accountable to the Municipal Manager covering the financial year are performed in November to allow sufficient time for validation and auditing of information reported on the completed financial year.
 The minutes of all meetings are available on the GroupWise electronic document management system.
-The final performance evaluation will commence once the Annual Report 2018/2019 has been adopted by the Council for consideration of performance bonuses in terms of the Regulations.
+The final performance evaluation results and scores are reported via the Performance Audit Committee to the Executive Committee and Council before submission of the Annual Financial Statements and the Annual Report.